 The Roundhouse building was the original cookhouse for the Araluen pioneers in the early 1930’s.
 Built from heavy stone out of the onsite brook, named ‘Stinton Creek’ which runs north south across the entire Araluen Botanic Park gardens.

-The Roundhouse, which is next to Chalet Healy Café is open 7 days a week 9am – 5pm.
+The Roundhouse, which is next to Chalet Healy Café is only open during the Springtime Tulip Festival (August/September/October).
 Experience Griffin Catering & Events house-made sweet treats and premium coffee.
 Visitors can indulge in freshly made tarts, doughnuts, Danish pastries and more.
 Plus, for those with dietary requirements the menu also includes gluten-free and dairy-free options.

 Where can I buy tickets?